-While not anticipated, the CMU College of Business Administration reserves the right to update, add, or subtract from these guidelines at any time and may reject the submission of a business if it believes it is in the best interest of CMU.
+While not anticipated, the Central Michigan University (CMU) College of Business Administration (CBA) reserves the right to update, add, or subtract from these guidelines at any time and may reject the submission of a business if it believes it is in the best interest of CMU.

-During the fall and spring semesters, a series of workshops, bootcamps, and other programs are hosted by CMU’s Isabella Bank Institute for Entrepreneurship (IBIE).
-Teams are encouraged to create minimal viable products and do customer discovery and validation.
+During the fall and spring semesters, a series of workshops, mentor meetups and other programs are hosted by CMU’s Isabella Bank Institute for Entrepreneurship (IBIE).
+Teams are encouraged to create minimal viable products or prototypes and do customer discovery and validation.
 They have multiple opportunities to provide a two-minute pitch to gain feedback from professionals.

-The NVC Challenge and Final Competition Day is April 21, 2023.
-Prizes/Awards are subject to revision.
-Final revisions will be completed by April 15, 2023.
+The New Venture Challenge final competition day is April 19, 2024.
+Prizes and awards are subject to revision.
+Final revisions will be completed by April 15, 2024.

 How to enter

-- The IBIE uses Google Forms to manage applications and submissions.
-To enter, one individual from the team must complete the online enrollment form by 11:59 p.m. est on March 7, 2023.
-This becomes your "intent to compete".
-Additional materials and your full entry form will be submitted by April 4, 2023.
+1. The IBIE uses Google Forms to manage applications and submissions.
+To enter, one individual from the team must complete the online “Intent to Compete” enrollment form by 11:59 pm EST on March 8, 2024.
+Additional materials and your full entry form will be submitted by March 25, 11:59 PM EST.